widelang/draft/README.md

 ### Destructive Iterations

-You can get the index of the current iteration using `.` or `[]` after the name of the collection Entity.
+You can get the index of the current iteration using `.` after the name of the collection Entity.

 ```lua
 numbers:= [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]